The Missing Madonna Excerpt

 All I had to do was relax and absorb as much as I could from the two-week Fulbright Orientation.
 But the lined jacket and silk undershirt I had packed seemed laughable once we forty-plus Americans deplaned in Warsaw.
 An extreme heat wave had Poland in its sweaty grip.

 When we arrived in Kraków, the site for our official orientation, we found the heat wave as bad or, if anything, worse.
 The temperature in Atlanta had been cooler.
 High 90s in Krakow, a city on the same latitude as Winnipeg, as Vancouver, for crying out loud.
 My mood was testy.
 I longed for air conditioning as I pushed open the heavy glass door of the Polonia Instytut dom, dorm.
-Shouldering my satchel, stepping out in the direction of the Castle, sweat popping out on my scalp, I was overtaken by the Singers, a couple from Ohio.
+Shouldering my satchel, stepping out in the direction of the Castle, sweat popping out on my scalp, I was overtaken by the Fishers, a couple from Ohio.

 Drew said, “Susanna, don’t tell me!
 You’re going to listen to those beginner language tapes?”